mugalan/intrinsic-rigid-body-control-estimation/README.md

 ### 🚀 Significance

-This controller achieves **global coordinate-free tracking** of desired rigid body trajectories, avoiding singularities and ambiguities associated with parameterizations of manifolds.
+This controller achieves **almos global coordinate-free tracking** of desired rigid body trajectories, avoiding singularities and ambiguities associated with parameterizations of manifolds.

 By working directly in the **momentum space** and respecting the geometric structure of the configuration space, the design naturally accommodates: